+

 Iron your Fabric

-Using an iron temperature appropriate for your fabric (as a general rule, delicates on cooler
+Using an iron temperature appropriate for your fabric (as a general rule, delicates on cooler settings,

-settings, cottons and wools on hotter settings), iron your fabric to remove wrinkles before
+cottons and wools on hotter settings), iron your fabric to remove wrinkles before laying it onto your cutting

 Also press out the center crease your fabric may have from being folded on the bolt.

 Never cut pattern pieces from wrinkled fabric.
-This could leave you with distorted fabric pieces
+This could leave you with distorted fabric pieces that don’t

-that don’t match up quite right and a finished garment that doesn’t fit properly.
+match up quite right and a finished garment that doesn’t fit properly.

 Also iron any linings, non-fusible interfacings, and flat trims (like ribbon) that you’ve pre-washed.